-Jules Hudson is a recognisable face on our screens thanks to his presenting duties on BBC's Escape to the Country and Channel 5's On the Farm, and regular appearances on This Morning.
+Jules Hudson is a recognisable face on our screens thanks to his presenting duties on BBC's Escape to the Country, Channel 5's On the Farm, and regular appearances on This Morning.

 But away from his time on TV, he's a family man at heart.
 The presenter previously opened up about his private life, explaining his perfect Sunday would be spent with his wife Tania, who he married in 2016, and their young son, Jack.